-During football season a maintenance phase of vision training was initiated.
-This was exclusively using the Dynavision.
-Subjects could use the Dynavision at any time on their own, but there was also once weekly structured training typically 10 minutes at a time where subjects were run through a series of Dynavision routines that they had done at camp.
+During football season, a maintenance phase of vision training was initiated exclusively using the Dynavision.
+Subjects could use the Dynavision at any time on their own, but there was also one weekly structured training, typically 10 minutes in length, where subjects were run through the series of Dynavision routines that they had done at camp.
 No new routines were initiated during the season.
-In season training sessions were expanded and contracted based on practice and game schedules.
+In-season training sessions were expanded and contracted based on practice and game schedules.